 The TExES Marketing 6 – 12 Exam is a certification examination that is designed to determine whether or not an individual possesses the knowledge necessary to teach marketing at the high school level in the Texas public school system.
 This exam assesses the individual’s knowledge of topics such as business communication, basic marketing principles, problem-solving techniques, using technology in business, and methods to effectively teach these topics and other similar topics related to marketing.
 This exam is required in order for an individual to become a certified marketing teacher at the high school level within the state of Texas.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-- Business Communication, Problem Solving, and Technology (Approximately 14 questions)
+- Business Communication, Problem Solving and Technology (17%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Marketing Education 8 – 12 Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Marketing Education 8 – 12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there are usually other exams and fees that are required in addition to this exam in order for an individual to become certified as an entry-level marketing teacher at the high school level within the state of Texas.

 Sample Study Notes

 1. Define social psychology and its subset social behavior.

 Social psychology is the study of how group behavior influences individual behavior.
 It includes the study of what individuals think of each other, as well as how they relate.
 Hierarchal social behavior includes: